klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <!-- <p style="text-align: center;">~</p> -->

-When it premiered, The Matrix was celebrated for its special effects, which undeniably boosts it.
+When it premiered, The Matrix was celebrated for its special effects, which undeniably creates a boost.
-But the special effects aren't the reason for its later cult.
+But the special effects aren't the reason for its cult.
-No, the entrancement is in the theme, combining the ancient philosophical question, "Is the world different from what it seems?", with the awe over internet in the era of 56k dial-up modems.
+No, the entrancement lies in the theme, combining the ancient philosophical question, "Is the world different from what it seems?", with the awe over internet in the era of 56k dial-up modems.

 <!-- of its infancy. -->